zmn-hamid/Godot-Debloat-Array/README.md

 2. Reload the project: Project > Reload Current Project
 3. Now you're good to go. check the example scene to see the results.

+## How To Customize

+You can change the styleboxes in `addons/debloat_array/styles/` to customize your experience.

 ## Attribution

 Thanks to (kleonc)[https://github.com/kleonc], memeber of Godot who wrote the core of this addon.
 I added the styling